romsssss/romsssss.github.io/_books/accelerate.md

 layout: book
 title: Accelerate
 author: "Nicole Forsgren, Jez Humble, Gene Kim"
 description: "How to measure the performance of an engineering team, and what capabilities to invest in to drive higher performance.
-Also, great entry point to audit an existing team."
+A great entry point to audit an existing team."
 cover_image: accelerate.jpeg
 ---